emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 In other words, you would create actually an SQL-builder which could be extracted to a separate library and could be evolved independently.

-But what happens if you do not "clean up" the methods, do not release them from dependencies and do not increase the `Cohesion`_ of classes?
+But what would happen if you didn't "clean up" the methods, didn't release them from dependencies and didn't increase the `Cohesion`_ of classes?
 You would get an unreadable messian with a lot of SQL pieces scattered across different methods.
 Sometimes such "pieces" can take the form of static methods of a class, which acquires the signs "G18: Inappropriate Static" [#fncc]_, and according to the recommendations of Robert C. Martin, there should be extracted the polymorphic object `Criteria`_.
 In any case, the readability (the most important advantage) of such "pure SQL" would be lost (it would be even lower than the readability of the query which is created by SQL-builder).